damnwinter/parsing/README.md

 # Parsing torgi.gov

-It's impossible to serve this site, so easier pase some information from it
+It's impossible to serve this site, so easier parse some information from it